-MoT: If your car is going to be driven on the road it will need a valid MoT, make sure it’s registered until reach its destination at the very least.
+MoT: If your car is going to be driven on the road by a trade plate driver, it will need a valid MoT, so make sure it’s registered until it reaches its destination at the very least.

 Clear out: Remove any personal or loose items from your car before the move as these are unlikely to be insured during its transportation.

 Checks: Make sure the car is secure (things such as fold-down roofs), ensure that fluid levels are topped up, tyres are inflated to the correct pressure and check your car mileage (if your car is being driven this will change of course, but even if it’s travelling via trailer it still may increase slightly).

 Once you’ve decided when and where you need your car moving you need to decide which type of car transportation service you will need.

 Types of Car Transporter: Based on your individual needs you can commission three different types of car transportation service: